GDPR

 • Rights in relation to automated decision making and profiling.

-Our API allow you to retrieve the full dataset of any member, enabling you to provide the full data subject overview to any request.
+Our API allow you to retrieve the full dataset of any member, enabling you to provide the full data overview on request.

 What’s Next